A Practitioner's Guide to Wide Events

 The tl;dr is that for each unit-of-work in your system (usually, but not always an HTTP request / response) you emit one “event” with all of the information you can collect about that work.
 “Event” is an over-loaded term in telemetry so replace that with “log line” or “span” if you like.
 They are all effectively the same thing.

-While this idea has gained new momentum lately, it is not a new idea.
+Charity Majors has been promoting this approach lately under the name “Observability 2.0”, creating some new momentum around the concept, however, it is not a new idea.
 Brandur Leach wrote about “Canonical Log Lines” both on his own blog in 2016 and as used by Stripe in 2019.
 And AWS has recommended it as a best-practice for ages.

 Okay… I think I get the idea… but how do I do “wide events”?